DevWelles/Chat_App/README.md

 - Channels

 Each app environment (myapp production, myapp staging, etc.) should have a separate channel with its own ID and secret key.
+Having an active connection opened between the client and the server so client can send and receive data.
+This allows real-time communication using TCP sockets.
+This is made possible by Scaledrone.

 - Rooms